Seri people: Language

 The Seri language, cmiique iitom, is a language isolate because there is not sufficient evidence of a relationship between it and any other language.
 Currently the majority of the population is bilingual to a certain degree, although they prefer to speak their own language in their local activities.
 Speakers maintain an enormously rich oral tradition that preserves their history and culture.
 In the last few decades, a very small part of this tradition has presented itself in a written form.

 The Seri language has a plethora of terms in order to describe kinship relationships many of which describe both the sex of the subject and the sex of the speaker.
 For example, there are four terms to describe grandparents, each term specifies to which parent the grandmother or grandfather belongs to.
 Additionally there are many terms to describe siblings which account for the age and sex of the referent and speaker.

-The Seri maintain their language with great vitality.
-In place of adopting Spanish terms to designate new cultural elements that have been added to their lives, they continue creating new terms in Seri.
+The Seri use their language for new cultural elements rather than adopting Spanish terms.
+They create new terms within the Seri language to designate these additions.